PennyLaneAI/pennylane/doc/introduction/pulse.rst

     coeffs = [lambda p, t: p * jnp.sin(t) for _ in range(3)]
     H2 = qml.ops.dot(coeffs, ops) # time-dependent parametrized hamiltonian

-Now we can execute the evolution of these Hamiltonians applied simultaneously:
+Now we can execute the evolution of these Hamiltonians applied simultaneously.
+To do this, we can add the two to form a single :class:`~.ParametrizedHamiltonian`.
+This will combine the two so that the expected parameters will be ``params1 + params2``.

 .. code-block:: python